What’s the Difference Between Opioids and Opiates?

 What Are Opiates?

-The dictionary defines opiates as substances derived from the opium poppy, and these drugs have often at various times to treat everything from chronic headaches to intense back pain.
+The dictionary defines opiates as substances derived from the opium poppy, and these drugs have often been used at various times to treat everything from chronic headaches to intense back pain.
 Over time, however, the addictive nature of these drugs became apparent, and doctors began to more carefully monitor their use.
+To understand more about the impact of these substances and the available treatments, visit our alcohol detox center Los Angeles.

 Some examples of opiates used in modern medicine include drugs like morphine and codeine.
 Heroin is an example of an illegal opiate, one whose use has exploded in recent years.
 No matter what name they go by, opiates contain naturally occurring alkaloids found in the opium poppy.